-With a Step by Step Guide to Remove your Fear of Public Speaking
+With a Step by Step Guide for how to cure a Phobia

 Phobias are without a doubt one of the most common and influential forms of psychological issues likely to affect the mainstream of all human population.
 Simple phobias are fears about specific objects, animals, situations or activities, a according to practitioners of subconscious modalities of therapy – one of the easiest and quickest to treat.
 Let’s examine exactly how to do this.

 A phobia comes from Greek, Phóbos, meaning “fear” or “morbid fear”, and is categorized as a type of anxiety disorder when used in the context of clinical psychology.
 Typically defined as ..

 a persistent fear of an object or situation in which the sufferer commits to great lengths in avoiding, typically disproportional to the actual danger posed, often being recognized as irrational.
 In the event the phobia cannot be avoided entirely, the sufferer will endure the situation or object with marked distress and significant interference in social or occupational activities.

 There are many different phobias, which can be divided into two main categories:

 Simple phobias are fears about specific animals, objects, situations or activities.
 Simple phobias, such as a fear of spiders, usually start during early childhood, and often disappear on their own as the child gets older and usually do not cause problems in adulthood.

 For example: dogs, spiders, snakes, enclosed spaces, flying, doctors or dentists

 Complex phobias tend to be more disabling in adults than a simple phobias because they are often associated with a fear or anxiety about a particular circumstance or situation.
 They usually start later in life.
 Social phobias often begin during puberty and agoraphobia in the late teens to early twenties.
 Sometimes, complex phobias continue for many years.
 Two common examples of complex phobias are agoraphobia and social phobia.